 There’s nothing motivating about busy-work and if they get the slightest whiff that their efforts are pointless, they’ll switch off immediately.
 Make sure that you’re assessing your learners regularly and give them a sense of where they are in their training journey.

-3. Keep it interesting
+3. Keep It Interesting

-Some people have the strange notion that learning is supposed to be hard work, and being boring is all part of the package.
+Some people have a strange notion that learning is supposed to be hard work, and being boring is all part of the package.
 Don’t bore your employees.
 If you’re pumping out the same lifeless training documents without a thought for learner engagement, then don’t be surprised if your learners don’t engage with them.

 Spice it up a little; add videos, record a podcast or build a learning game (it’s not as hard as you might think).
 By giving your employees a variety of opportunities to interact with the content, you can keep your training programme interesting and fresh.